clay-0101/Sundown-Studio-Clone/README.md

-# Sundown-Studio-Clone
-A front-end clone of the Sundown Studio website, built with GSAP for animations and Lenis for smooth scrolling.
 # Sundown Studio - Website Clone

 This is a front-end recreation of the Sundown Studio agency website.
 The project focuses on replicating the original site's modern design, smooth scroll behavior, and complex GSAP animations.